department-of-veterans-affairs/va.gov-team/products/identity/login/usip-legacy-logins/readme.md

 ## Solution approach
-* Comms to let Veterans know what is happening.
+* Progressively urgent communications to let Veterans know what is happening.
-* UX changes to de-emphasize sunsetting credentials.
+* UX changes to progressively de-emphasize the sunsetting credentials.
 * Timeline which accelerates nudging Veterans to move away from MHV and DSLogon as their sunset dates approach.

 ## Key dates